wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-investigate-incidents/includes/working-incidents.md

 Grouping related alerts and threat data into an incident helps you see:

-- Where the attack started.
+- Where the attack started
-- What tactics were used.
+- What tactics were used
-- How far the attack has gone into your tenant.
+- How far the attack has gone into your tenant
-- The scope of the attack, such as how many devices, users, and mailboxes were impacted.
+- The scope of the attack, such as how many devices, users, and mailboxes were impacted
-- All the data associated with the attack.
+- All the data associated with the attack

 ## Example cyber attack